bioexcel/qmmm_bpg/docs/overview/overview.rst

 ------------------------------------------
-Run a simple QMMM calculation in CP2K
+Run a simple QM/MM calculation in CP2K
 ------------------------------------------

-Once an MM calcualtion has been run successfully the input can be used as a basis for a QMMM calculation.
+Once an MM calculation has been run successfully the input can be used as a basis for a QM/MM calculation.

 The METHOD should be set to QMMM.
 You will need to add the QMMM section for the parameterisation of the QM region and the DFT section